rempei-okada/relux.js/relux/README.md

 ## Create a store instance.

 Please register the slice.
-Also, for services, specify the service for which you want to inject dependencies.
+Also, for services, specify the service described below for which you want to inject dependencies.

 ```ts
 import { createStore } from "relux.js";